Domain and Range of a Function

 Setup

-For the second part, the “Interval” context is used instead.
-Change to this infinte intervals.
+For the last part, the “Interval” context is used instead.
+This context is changed to by calling Context('Interval').
+Note that inf is built-in for infinite intervals.

 BEGIN_PGML